 Despite current challenges, online advertising still has historic potential.
 Every year, the growth of online advertising has far outpaced cable and broadcast TV when comparing each industry’s first fourteen years.

-Andrew Golis wants to know “what happens to the ad money leaving newspapers?” eMarketer reported in early 2009 that $7.5 billion in advertising left newspapers in 2008, and estimates another $6 billion in 2009.
+Andrew Golis wants to know, “what happens to the ad money leaving newspapers?” eMarketer reported in early 2009 that $7.5 billion in advertising left newspapers in 2008, and estimates another $6 billion in 2009.
 While some of this is due to the financial crisis, the spending levels will return.
 Marketing research shows that much of it will move online.
 In fact, Jeffrey Rayport, founder and chairman of Marketspace, believes the advertising business may emerge from this recession altered in dramatic ways.
 As a result of sustained growth in online advertising while ad spending in all other media is declining, a new and different advertising equilibrium will emerge as the economy recovers.
 He said, “it will represent a radical shift from anything we’ve known before.”

 Three opportunities stand out for getting more from online advertising.